ecoslacker/yaaco/README.md

 At the moment this code only includes support for Ant System (AS), Elitist Ant System (EAS), Rank-Based Ant System (RAS) and MAX-MIN Ant System (MMAS) algorithms.
 There are more algorithms in the ACO family that are not yet available.
-Also, local search is not supporteb at the moment.
+Also, local search is not supported at the moment.
 They will be added to this code eventually, just be patient and check the project change log.

 The default algorithm is AS, to use another algorithm the `flag` variable should be used.